Wine touring in Burgundy is an experience filled with wine, food, beauty and history

 Not only famous names

 But you should not be too dazed by all the famous names.
-And above all, you should not be fooled into believing that a Burgundy has to be a Grand Cru and has to be expensive to be outstanding.
+And above all, you should not be fooled into believing that a Burgundy has to be a grand cru to be worth drinking, and has to be expensive to be outstanding.

 There are plenty of excellent, outstanding (!), winemakers that run small family wineries but that have not (yet) achieved the world fame that makes the price shoot up.
 Isn’t one of the exciting things with travelling in the wine regions to discover some of the small, not so well-known but excellent producers that you can tell your friends about when back home so that they can discover them too?